-- 4.1.1 Alcohol will be disposed of by pouring into a drain or being placed into a refuse bin. - 4.1.2 Controlled drugs will usually be delivered to the police as soon as possible.
+- 5.5.1 Alcohol will be disposed of by pouring into a drain or being placed into a refuse bin. - 5.5.2 Controlled drugs will usually be delivered to the police as soon as possible.
 The drugs may be destroyed without the involvement of the police if an authorised member of staff thinks there is an exceptional reason to do so.
 The staff will use their professional judgement to determine whether the items can be safely disposed of.
-See the School's 'Smoking, Alcohol and Drugs Policy' for more information.

-- 4.1.3 Other substances which are not illegal drugs but are harmful or detrimental to good order and discipline (for example "legal highs"), may be confiscated and destroyed.
-Where it is unclear whether the substance seized is an illegal drug, it will be treated as though it is illegal and disposed of as per item 4.1.2. - 4.1.4 Stolen items will usually be delivered to the police as soon as possible.
+See the School's 'Smoking, Alcohol and Drugs Policy' for more information. - 5.5.3 Other substances which are not illegal drugs but are harmful or detrimental to good order and discipline (for example "legal highs"), may be confiscated and destroyed.
+Where it is unclear whether the substance seized is an illegal drug, it will be treated as though it is illegal and disposed of as per item 4.1.2. - 5.5.4 Stolen items will usually be delivered to the police as soon as possible.
 However, they may be returned to the owner without the involvement of the police if an authorised member of staff thinks there is good reason to do so.
-This is likely to apply to items of low value (for example, pencil cases). - 4.1.5 Tobacco products or cigarette papers will be destroyed. - 4.1.6 Fireworks will be disposed of safely and at the discretion of an authorised staff member (this includes donating the fireworks to an appropriate charity).
+This is likely to apply to items of low value (for example, pencil cases).